dbbs-lab/cerebellar-models/docs/source/pf-purkinje.rst

 * Purkinje cells dendridic trees lie on parasagittal planes (for us the sagittal plane is the xy plane).

-  * Since their parallel fibers length is of about 2mm :ref:`[Huang et al., 2006]<pf-purkinje-biblio>`, in :ref:`[Casali et al., 2019]<pf-purkinje-biblio>` they are assumed to extend for the entire simulation volume.
+  * Since their parallel fibers length is of about 2 mm :ref:`[Huang et al., 2006]<pf-purkinje-biblio>`, in :ref:`[Casali et al., 2019]<pf-purkinje-biblio>` they are assumed to extend for the entire simulation volume.
 Therefore it is sufficient to check whether their x coordinate falls into the dendritic tree.

 .. image:: imgs/pf_purkinje.png
   :width: 400